gatling/gatling-funspec-demo/README.md

     cd gatling-sbt
     sbt publish-local

-This project wll be updated once gating 2.2.0 is officially released
+This project wll be updated once Gatling 2.2.0 is officially released